stilvoid/please/README.md

     Hello, world
     EOF

-## `please-respond`
+## `please respond`

-`please-respond` sets up a web server that looks out for any one web request on the address and port specified, outputs the request that was received, returns the specified response, and then shuts down.
+`please respond` sets up a web server that looks out for any one web request on the address and port specified, outputs the request that was received, returns the specified response, and then shuts down.
 This can be very useful for testing.

 ### Usage

-    please-respond [options...] <status> [<address>[:<port>]]
+    please respond [options...] <status> [<address>[:<port>]]

     -i    Headers included in the input